Driver who exploded Cybertruck in Las Vegas railed about ‘political grievances’ and domestic issues before suicide

 In a 10-day “journal of activity” or “surveillance log” kept on one of his phones – from December 21 to December 31 – investigators said Livelsberger chronicled his purchases of firearms, camping equipment and other items.

-A family member and former Army colleague described Livelsberger as a highly-decorated combat veteran who loved his country as well as President-elect Donald Trump.
+A family member and former Army colleague described Livelsberger as a highly-decorated combat veteran who loved his country as well as Trump.

+“When President Trump was in office, (Livelsberger) would comment on his Facebook page about the things President Trump had said or done or how he’s helping the military,” a family member who asked not to be named told CNN.
+“Matt had a lot of respect for Mr. Trump – he just loved the guy.”

 The-CNN-Wire